chuma-beep/Problem-Solving-Strategies/Getting-Started/Understand the problem.md

 # UNDERSTANDING THE PROBLEM
 Why should we go about understanding a Problem?

-### What is a Problem
-  First of there are two kinds of problems one is what we call
+It Might be weird but the first step towards solving a problem is understanding the problem, we need to first understand if it's ill defined or well defined.

   #### An ill defined problem
    - No proper Outline of the probelms.